 There are many ways to control soil pollution and mostly includes the three R’s principles which are Reduce, Reuse and Recycle.
 However, some effective ways to control soil pollution are;

 - Waste Management.

 - Adapting soil conservation techniques and proper farming methods.

-Students can read some of the questions below and learn about some of the interesting chapter topics.
+Students can read some questions below and learn about some interesting chapter topics.

 Question 1: What are biodegradable and non-biodegradable materials?

 Answer: Biodegradable materials are any organic material that can be easily broken down by microorganisms into simpler compounds, whereas materials that cannot be degraded by microbial action are said to be non-biodegradable materials.